lastweek/lastweek.github.io/docs/notes/packet-sched.md

 This is a shared-memory switch.
 This is from their spec.
 Only payload goes into the shared memory.
-Headers go into frame processing pipeline, in which a lot queues will be formed.
+Headers go into frame processing pipeline.
 ![image](assets/FM1000-arch.png)

+This one shows how headers and payload are separated.
+Essentially, the `packet scheduler` only deals with HEADERS.
+This switch has 8 queues per TX port.
+If there is multicast, the headers will will duplicated multiple times.
 ![image](assets/FM1000-sched.png)

 ## Final Thoughts